unknown918/Manhole-Classification/README.md

 - `models/`: Directory to store trained model weights.
 - `results/`: Directory to store output results such as training curves and detection results.
-- `train_xmls/`: Directory containing XML annotations for training images each file correspond to multiple objects in one image.
+- `train_xmls/`: Directory containing XML annotations for training images each file corresponds to multiple objects in one image.
-- `test_xmls/`: Directory containing XML annotations for testing images each file correspond to multiple objects in one image.
+- `test_xmls/`: Directory containing XML annotations for testing images each file corresponds to multiple objects in one image.
 - `datasets_expansion.py`: Utility functions to expand datasets, using six different augmentation techniques.
 - `xml_data_split.py`: Script to split XML annotations into training and testing sets.